Hurricane Jose (1999)

-Hurricane Jose was the fourteenth tropical cyclone, tenth named storm, and seventh hurricane of the annual season that caused moderate damage in the Lesser Antilles in October 1999.
+Hurricane Jose was the fourteenth tropical cyclone, tenth named storm, and seventh hurricane of the annual hurricane season that caused moderate damage in the Lesser Antilles in October 1999.
 Jose developed from a tropical wave several hundred miles east of the Windward Islands on October 17.
 The depression intensified and was subsequently upgraded to Tropical Storm Jose on October 18.
 The storm tracked northwestward and was upgraded to a hurricane the following day as it approached the northern Leeward Islands.
 Jose briefly peaked as a Category 2 hurricane with winds of 100 mph (160 km/h) on October 20.
 However, wind shear weakened the storm back to a Category 1 hurricane before it struck Antigua.
 Further deterioration occurred and Jose weakened to a tropical storm before landfall in Tortola on October 21.
 While located north of Puerto Rico on October 22, the storm turned northward, shortly before curving north-northeastward.
 Wind shear decreased, allowing Jose to re-intensify into a hurricane while passing east of Bermuda on October 24.
 However, on the following day, wind shear increased again, while sea surface temperatures decreased, causing Jose to weaken and quickly transition into an extratropical cyclone.

 The storm brought heavy rainfall to the Lesser Antilles, with some areas experiencing more than 18 in of precipitation.
 Despite 15 in of rain in Anguilla, minimal flooding occurred.
 However, wind gusts up to 100 mph (160 km/h) uprooted trees, making some roads impassable and damaging houses, crops, and shipping facilities.
 A combination of hurricane-force winds and flooding in Antigua and Barbuda destroyed at least 500 homes and left 90% of homes without electricity and another 50% experienced disrupted telephone service.
 Jose also caused 12 injuries and one fatality.
 Tropical storm force winds in eastern Puerto Rico toppled power lines, trees, and streets signs.
 Overflow along portions of the Blanco River and landslides caused minor damage.
 In Saint Kitts and Nevis, mudslides and flooding from the storm caused 1 fatality and impacted several homes and buildings.
 Flooding and mudslides in Sint Maarten damaged houses and roads, especially in low-lying areas.
 One death was reported in Sint Maarten.
 Overall, Jose caused 3 fatalities and damage amounted to near $5 million (1999 USD).